 - Get With The Guidelines®- Stroke Clinical Tools

-To avoid developing a proposal already in progress, it will also be helpful to review prior Quality Research Publications.
+To avoid developing a proposal that overlaps previous work, it will also be helpful to review prior Quality Research Publications.

 Award Details and Deadlines:

 AHA Early Career Investigator Database Seed Grant will now be awarded once per year.
-Proposals must be submitted prior to Oct 15th each year to QualityResearch@heart.org.
+Proposals must be submitted by Oct 16th each year to QualityResearch@heart.org.

 Applicants may submit one proposal per module.